dumlutimuralp/antrea-packet-walks/part_c/README.md

 # 9.11 Worker 2 Node OVS Flow Process

 When the Worker 2 node receives the flow on its ens160 interface, the Linux Kernel IP stack knows that geneve_system_6081 interface (tunnel0) is responsible for decapsulation of this flow, so it strips the outer headers and then reads the GENEVE header.

-At this stage the inner headers have the following IP/MAC. (they have not changed since previous section)
+At this stage the inner headers have the following IP/MAC. (they have not changed since Section)

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.2.34 (backend2 pod IP)